 Third, understanding reporting lines gives you the opportunity to build more relationships over time.
 As your relationship with the company progresses, it’s helpful to build individual relationships with as many people in the organization as you can.
 Not only does this give you more “ins” within the company, but you’ll better understand the opinions and preferences of those people — and factor them into your work for better results and happier customers.

-It’s Okay to Ask
+It’s Okay to Ask About the Org Chart

 The first time I stepped into an enterprise sales meeting, I was overwhelmed.